You’re voting for more than a candidate

-We can make sure our rural Texas county doesn’t become a place, like Chicago and New Jersey, where political bosses reign, campaigning is costly, and consultants weasel out of their holes with bags of dirty campaign tricks every election season.
+We can make sure our rural Texas county doesn’t become a place, like Chicago and New Jersey, where political bosses reign and consultants weasel out of their holes with bags of dirty campaign tricks every election season.

 Insist that the county Republican Party prohibit its own officials and Republican officeholders from making endorsements and meddling in intramural races.

 That’s not the rule today.
 So please be especially careful who you vote for in this year’s primaries.
 Don’t just choose a familiar name.
-Know who – besides the public – they may be serving.
-However unfortunately, the truth is often hard to come by because some prefer to hide their alliances, a puzzling situation if they’re proud of them.
+Know who – besides the public – they may serve.
+However unfortunately, the truth is often hard to come by because many prefer to hide their alliances, a puzzling situation if they’re proud of them.

-We believe Evan Stubbs, who is challenging the incumbent for this office, will not waver in his commitment to keep the office out of destructive party in-fighting, but will concentrate on his own responsibilities, bring a high standard of probity to the bench and keep an appropriate distance between the courts and politics.
+We believe Evan Stubbs, who is challenging the incumbent for this office, will not waver in his commitment to keep the judge’s office out of destructive party in-fighting, but will concentrate on his own responsibilities and bring a high standard of probity to the bench.

 Buried at the end of the ballot are propositions, all of which we believe deserve a vote of YES.
 Although they will not directly change the law, they are a straw poll of party members that may encourage desirable legislation.